Danuta Dmowska: Sports career

 Dmowska started fencing when she was ten years old.
 At first, she fought with foil but at the age of twelve she started training with épée.
-In January, 2005, she was second in the World Cup Competition in Prague.
-In June, 2005, she was third in the World Cup Competition in Barcelona.
-In October, 2005, she achieved her greatest success in her career so far, at the World Championship in Leipzig, she won the individual Gold Medal.
+In January 2005 she was second in the World Cup Competition in Prague.
+In June 2005, she was third in the World Cup Competition in Barcelona.
+In October 2005 she achieved her greatest success in her career so far, at the World Championship in Leipzig, she won the individual Gold Medal.
 In the final, she beat the Estonia fencer, Maarika Võsu.
-In November, 2005, she came second in the Fencing Masters Tournament in Levallois, Paris, losing to the 2004 Olympic silver medalist, the French fencer, Laura Flessel-Colovic.
+In November 2005 she came second in the Fencing Masters Tournament in Levallois, Paris, losing to the 2004 Olympic silver medalist, the French fencer, Laura Flessel-Colovic.
 The world's top eight women fencers took part in the tournament.
 She took 28th place in the European Championship 2005 in Zalaegerszeg.

 Dmowska was a member of the Legia Warsaw sports club.
 She represented Poland as a junior and as a senior.
 In national competitions, she has won the Polish Junior Individual National Championship, the Polish Senior Individual National Championship, the Polish Senior Team Championship, the Polish Youth Cup and the Polish Senior Cup.
 She has won the Polish Championship in Épée in 2004 and 2006.

 Competition record

 Political career

-On December 5, 2019, she was appointed the Minister of Sport by the President of Poland.
-She was dismissed from office on October 6, 2020 due to the liquidation of a separate ministry.
+On 5 December 2019 she was appointed Minister of Sport by the President of Poland.
+She was dismissed from office on 6 October 2020, due to the liquidation of a separate ministry.
 In the same month, she became the Prime Minister's plenipotentiary for the creation of the National Sports Center (Narodowe Centrum Sportu).
 In April 2021, the Minister of State Assets, Jacek Sasin, appointed her as a social advisor and chairman of the team for sports sponsorship by State Treasury companies.